Wattpad/ship-it/README.md

 `spec.chart` provides the desired chart name and version

 `spec.values` provides the desired chart values.
-In this example it's assumed the service does not provide any overriding chart values, so it's been omitted
+In this example the service does not provide any overriding values for the chart, however the field is still explicitly required

 A much more thorough documentation of the `HelmRelease` custom resource can be found in the resource